-On September 1, the yen weakened on the Tokyo foreign exchange market, falling to 140.40 yen to the dollar.
-This is the weakest level of the Japanese currency in 24 years, since August 1998.
+On October, 2022 the yen weakened on the Tokyo foreign exchange market, falling to 150.15 yen to the dollar.
+This was the weakest level of the Japanese currency in 24 years, since August 1998.

 The Japanese yen used to be considered one of the “safe haven currencies.”
 In the past, there have been many cases of “yen buying for safe haven.”
 This means investors bought the Japanese yen when war, civil strife, terrorism, or other incidents occurred and the yen appreciated each time.
 When a crisis such as the war in Ukraine occurred, the Japanese yen was often bought rather than sold.
 This time, however, that common sense does not apply.
 What is happening to the Japanese yen?
 Over the last several decades, when the global economy became unstable, the yen was often bought because trust in Japan was high.

 The reasons why the Japanese yen is so weak are as follows:

 Behind the sharp depreciation of the yen is the fact that the U.S. central bank is tightening monetary policy to curb inflation, while the Bank of Japan plans to continue its current large-scale monetary easing, further widening the interest rate gap between Japan and the U.S. This has led to a sharp decline in the yen.